ps-bond/rhinoPython/README.md

 ## [Ring size generator](ringSizes)

-Scripts to scrape & generate a dictionary of ring sizes and use it in creating a dialogue box to switch between the various systems.
+Script to create ring sizes for various systems using a dialogue box.
+Ring sizes and systems are scraped from the Wikipedia page via the included script.